Why is "Chicago" Predictive of Deceptive Reviews? Using LLMs to Discover Language Phenomena from Lexical Cues: Methodology

-\textbf{Problem Formulation}: Consider a labeled text dataset $\{(x,y)\}$, where $x$ represents a piece of text and $y$ represents a label (e.g., genuine or deceptive review).
+Consider a labeled text dataset $\{(x,y)\}$, where $x$ represents a piece of text and $y$ represents a label (e.g., genuine or deceptive review).
 Feature importance explanations identify words $\{w \in x\}$ that are predictive of a label $y$.
-In this work, we focus on a subset $\{w^\prime \in x\} \subseteq \{w \in x\}$: words that are the most significant signals for the classifier but appear unintuitive to humans.
-Our goal is to leverage LLMs to \emph{translate} these salient lexical cues into more human-interpretable language phenomena that plausibly give rise to the cues.
+In this work, we focus on a subset $\{w^\prime \in x\} \subseteq \{w \in x\}$: words that are the most salient signals for the classifier but appear unintuitive to humans.
+Our goal is to leverage LLMs to translate these salient lexical cues into more human-interpretable language phenomena that plausibly give rise to the cues.
 Formally, we prompt an LLM to \emph{conjecture} a candidate phenomenon associated with the cue.
 The LLM-conjectured phenomena may or may not reflect actual patterns in the underlying data.
-Thus, we \emph{validated} whether the LLM-conjectured phenomena are predictive of genuine or deceptive reviews (RQ1), generalizable beyond the original data (RQ2), and dependent on classifier-learned predictive words (RQ3).
+We treat LLM-generated explanations as hypotheses rather than as faithful explanations of model behavior.
+Thus, we \emph{validate} whether the LLM-conjectured phenomena are predictive of genuine or deceptive reviews (RQ1), generalizable beyond the original data (RQ2), and dependent on classifier-learned predictive words (RQ3).
+We complement these algorithmic evaluations with human evaluation.